Competitive Dance Program

 About the Axis Dance Competitive Program

-Axis Dance approaches its training from a holistic, dancer-centered perspective.
-Our main goal is to provide children who love dancing with an intensive program that will increase their technical skills while building values such as perseverance, dedication, teamwork, commitment, and hard work.
+At Axis Dance & Acro, our main goal is to provide children who love dancing with an intensive program that will increase their technical skills while building values such as perseverance, dedication, teamwork, commitment, and hard work.
 We delight in our wins, but more important than that, we celebrate our dancers’ individual progress, the bonds they form with their teammates and teachers, and the joy of expressing themselves creatively through dance.

 Acceptance into the competitive program is by audition only.
 Dancers are evaluated on their technique and skills, ability to pick up choreography, and work ethic.
 Auditions for the competitive dance program are also used to evaluate dancers for placements in groups and in specialty routines such as solos, duets, trios, pullouts, and productions.

 2 Jazz/Lyrical/Contemporary Technique Classes

 *Dancers ages 8-12 cast in guest choreography are required to take 3 ballet classes weekly.

 *In order to be eligible for a solo, dancers must participate in 1 line per solo.

 All dancers are encouraged to take supplementary classes, which include tap, acro, aerial arts, pointe/pre-pointe, flexibility/tricks, and hip-hop.

 All dancers are eligible to dance in productions, lines, pullouts, solos, duets, and trios.

 Each dancer is required to learn, rehearse and perform in 3 group dances and 1 Production number.

 Through auditions, students will be placed in groups with dancers of similar levels of technique and performance ability.
 Each group will learn and compete 3 in different styles: jazz, lyrical, and an additional style to be decided on by Axis faculty.